- Fall 2019

 The festival features both new filmmakers, including some local and northern Grade 12 students, and well-established artists such as Lisa Jackson (Savage), Amanda Strong (Biidaaban), Dana Claxton (Her Suger is?), Jules Arita Koostachin (OChiSkwaCho), and Trevor Mack (Clouds of Autumn.
 The festival’s two programs present common themes of identity, Indigenous experience, and resilience.

-The screenings will be followed by an award ceremony to recognize the judges’ choice for best short, to announce the audience favourite, and to present the Trickster Award to the most innovative filmmaker who bucks conventions and redefines style.
+The screenings were followed by an award ceremony to recognize the judges’ choice for best short, to announce the audience favourite, and to present the Trickster Award to the most innovative filmmaker who bucks conventions and redefines style.

 Every aspect of the festival holds cultural meaning.
 For example, “Skoden” is the slang word that Indigenous communities from coast to coast to coast use to mean “let's go then.”
 Similarly, the title of the screenings, “Stoodis,” is slang for “let’s do this.”
 The festival logo, featuring two coyotes was drawn by Sappier’s sister and represents the festival’s spirit of being unique and breaking boundaries.